 This article was written before Cuebiq deprecated our SDK, which you can learn more about in this blog.
 We’ve left the following information up as it may offer offer additional insights and context.

-With the holiday season in full force, brick-and-mortar retailers are doing everything in their power to win over consumers as they go head-to-head with e-commerce brands.
+Brick-and-mortar retailers are doing everything in their power to win over consumers as they go head-to-head with e-commerce brands.
 It’s no secret that e-commerce brands have access to a treasure trove of data about their consumers, which many brick-and-mortar retail organizations lack.
 In order to compete with these online brands, traditional retailers are seeking additional sources of data.

 Location intelligence is a key data source retailers should consider using.
 Through location data, they can understand how long consumers spend in stores and how often they frequent them, to paint a better picture of the offline consumer journey.
-In fact, our recent white paper with 451 Research reveals that 81% of retailers say location data has been “very important” in improving their marketing performance.
+In fact, our white paper with 451 Research reveals that 81% of retailers say location data has been “very important” in improving their marketing performance.

 Yet location intelligence does not only help the marketing department within a retail organization — it helps many other entities including media and agency partners, retail operations and strategy, inventory and merchandise, distribution, and sales and business development.
 Below, we’ve outlined the many ways location intelligence can enhance different departments within a retail organization, helping with everything from improving customer experiences to increasing revenue.

 Let’s start with perhaps the most evident department for location data application: corporate marketing.
 From strengthening acquisition to developing better consumer experiences, location data enables retail marketers to map the complete offline consumer journey.